predixdesignsystem/px-tables-design/README.md

 ## Options

-These options are available if the variable flags listed above are set to `true`:
+These classes are available if the variable flags listed above are set to `true`:

 * `.table--fixed`: force tables into having equal-width columns.
 * `.table--compact`: tables with very tightly packed cells.